 How to Build an Employee Satisfaction Survey

 The temptation might be to ask numerous specific questions and provide space for lengthy written answers.
 But, brevity really is best.

-It is also important to be very explicit about the confidentiality of the survey.
+It is also important to be very explicit about the confidentiality of the employee satisfaction survey.
 Anonymity makes it more likely that you will get frank and honest feedback, and a higher number of surveys completed.

 Limit yourself to 15 questions or less, and the bulk of them ought to be questions designed to be answered with a multiple-choice Likert Scale ranging from Strongly Disagree to Strongly Agree (or similar).

 Sample Employee Satisfaction Questions

 Here are some properly constructed example questions from which you can select, and then tune to your own needs.

 - I am encouraged to come up with new and efficient ways to complete a task